dssdanial/SLAM_gmapping_movebase/README.md

 Coclusion and possible improvments
 ----------------------

-All proposed algorithms are executed correctly and the robot completed the task as well.
+All proposed algorithms are executed correctly and the robot completed tasks as well.
 Results are satisfying, however, some improvements can be achieved.
 * reaching a desired point seems taking some delays, so, this could be modified by tuning parameters.
 * A queue could be implemented where goals are reached sequentially.
 * When the map of the environment is completed, the robot is not able to understand the priori points whether it is reachable or not, which could be improved in further developments.